The Nelson-Atkins offers customized experiences to fit the needs, abilities, and interests of people with disabilities.

 Service animals are welcome anywhere in the museum.

+Quiet spaces are available.
+Please inquire at the Info Desk.
 Sound-blocking headphones are available at the coat check counter in the Bloch Building.